livestorm/hiring-fullstack-test/README.md

 This test is part of our hiring process for Fullstack/GraphQL developers.
 [Apply now](https://jobs.livestorm.co/)

 Be sure to read all of the instructions carefully and follow the guidelines below.
-This test should take you between 4 and 8 hours depending on your experience.

 ## What you need to do

 Build a GraphQL API on a Node.js server and a small Vue.js app that uses this API.
-The application displays a web page with the folowwing features:
+The application displays a web page with the following features:

 - List or table of events sorted by creation date descending with a pagination every 10 items.
 - Every event displays: